netgroup-polito/KubernetesOnDesktop/kubernetes/README.md

 This directory contains all the yaml file used to deploy the various applications.
 In particular:

 * `volume.yaml`: the config to mount a Persistent Volume Claim corresponding to the user directory
-* `firefox-kubernetes.yaml`: the Firefox deployment
-* `libreoffice-kubernetes.yaml`: the Libreoffice deployment
+* `deployment.yaml`: the generic deployment for each supported application (just modify `XXXXXXXXXX` with the desired application name)